jdjakub/phd-thesis/ch-state-first.md

 However, this task again suffers from the same cognitive complexity as any other self-referential circle.
 This is even more so for me, having made the complexity of graphics and interaction somehow still "part of the system".
 Figuring out exactly how the authors' bootstrapping process of their wholly *language-based* system maps on to my task is, as far as I know, uncharted territory.

-Finally, in \cite{crit-semprola}, there is a warning against "obsession with completely homogenous systems" written in themselves.
+Finally, in \cite{Crit-semprola}, there is a warning against "obsession with completely homogenous systems" written in themselves.
 If this approach is doomed then obviously I want to take a different one, but the argument against it seems to hinge on what constitutes "failure".
 It considers Smalltalk and LISP as "unsuitable", yet the authors of \OROM{} clearly think the opposite.
 The disagreement probably hinges on "unsuitable for *what*?" and it would be clearer if the following two questions were answered:

 1. Is there a difference in (final, intermediate) goals between the two views?
 2. Could systems like \OROM{} and COLAs plausibly succeed at their own stated goals?